Emissions Codes P0420 and P0430: Catalytic Converters

 "Check Engine Light" Codes P0420 and P0430

-Replacing a catalytic converter or "cat" has become a big expensive drain on a lot of people's budgets these days.
-I would like to share some information about what's happening here with emissions testing, and some ways to get emissions-compliant without shelling out piles of money.
+Replacing a catalytic converter or "cat" has become a big, expensive drain on a lot of people's budgets these days.
+I want to share some information about what's happening here with emissions testing, and some ways to get emissions-compliant without shelling out piles of money.

 So your car or truck is running well, but that "check engine" light is on, with a code P0420 or P0430, and related "catalyst efficiency below threshold" codes.
 You like your car, so you take it to be looked at.
 You choke on the estimate of $1400 or more to replace the converter on your car.